drubach/DeesDesigns/README.md

 * **Media files are not showing up** - Error: "typeerror: expected str, bytes or os.pathlike object, not tuple".
 A hint was found in the second and not checked answer in this article from [StackOverflow](https://stackoverflow.com/questions/64320840/typeerror-expected-str-bytes-or-os-pathlike-object-not-tuple-how-to-solve).

+* **Constant Pylint errors** - Error: "Class has no 'objects' member".
+Solved by installing <i>pylint-django</i> adding a plug in for for this to python.linting.pylintArgs.
+Instruction to implement from [koenwoortman.com](https://koenwoortman.com/python-django-pylint-class-has-no-objects-member/).

 ## **Credits**
 ### **Media**
 * The majority of the media was provided within the Bootstrap template.